 • Jean Charles Choctaw Nation – Terrebonne Parish

-• Pointe-au-Chien Indian Tribe – Terrebonne Parishe
+• Pointe-au-Chien Indian Tribe – Terrebonne Parish

 • United Houma Nation – Terrebonne, Lafourche, Jefferson, St. Mary, Plaquemines, and St. Bernard.
+Parishes

 Region 5: